Calculating Family Tax Benefit (FTB) Part B 007-07070040

 Secondary earner income test:

-- Partnered customers are subject to the FTB B income test for the secondary earner, regardless of who (the customer or their partner) receives the ISP
+- Partnered customers are subject to the secondary earner income test, regardless of who (the customer or their partner) receives the ISP

 Return to work assistance

-Return to work assistance is available for eligible FTB Part B customers if they or their partner started or returned to work for the first time after caring for a child.
+Return to work assistance is available for eligible FTB Part B customers if they or their partner started or returned to work for the first time after taking time off to care for a child.
 FTB Part B may be paid free of the secondary earner income test for the quarantine period.
-Eligibility is assessed at FTB reconciliation based on return to work details recorded.
+Eligibility is assessed once actual income is confirmed during FTB reconciliation or when an FTB lump sum claim has been finalised.

 Effect of Parental Leave Pay payments